 Our visual and performing arts programs are designed to build confidence and bring out the artist in every child.
 Whether you want to star in an original musical, learn a new instrument, perform a modern dance, write your own script or song, paint a canvas of the campus, take the perfect photo, design a poster, create an architecture model, or design a clothing line, our devoted team of professional artists and educators will help you achieve your goal.

 Students practice the various forms of writing that are expected at quality international schools and universities.
 Classes focus on structuring and writing narrative, expository, persuasive, and research essays, and students leave with a portfolio of work that will enhance their school applications.
 This course is limited to native speakers or near-fluent students who are taught primarily in English during the academic year.
+A laptop is required.

-The French program is focused on providing an accelerated environment for learning the French language and learning about Francophone culture.
+The French program is focused on providing an accelerated environment for learning the language and learning about Francophone culture.
 Students develop speaking, reading, and writing skills and learn about French food, culture, songs, and films.
 Courses include beginner and intermediate levels.

 Second session only.